royaltm/spectrusty-tutorial/step3.md

 We'd have to feed the Spectrum with some `EAR IN` state changes (a.k.a pulses) somehow.
 And to read `MIC OUT` pulses too.
 And those pulses decode as [TAP] bytes, and those [TAP] bytes encode as pulses.

 The good news is, that the part of SPECTRUSTY is also ... [spectrusty-formats] crate!
-Not only we can parse and construct some popular [format] files, but we can also "play" those TAPs as pulses.
+Not only we can parse and construct some popular formats, but we can also "play" those TAPs as pulses.

 First, we'll add some more imports...